 The Ti Tree

 This is the official name for the tree Melaleuca alternifolia, the leaves (and oil) of which are so well known for their medicinal properties.
 It’s obvious that the name Tea Tree is simply a phonetic mishap carried across to popular culture who knows when.
+The English language is responsible for messing a lot of things up…thanks British people!
 Alas, tea tree is the most common usage, so we’ll use this term throughout the article rather than pay homage to an outdated terminology.

 Tea Tree Oil Toxicity